Frequently Asked Questions About Venomous Snakes

 Can all venomous snakes deliver a dry bite?

-Venom delivery is voluntary, and all venomous snakes can deliver dry bites.
-20-25% of all pit viper bites and 50% of Coral Snake bites are dry bites.
-Occasionally, the venom may be prematurely expelled before the fangs puncture the skin, which may also result in a dry bite.
+Venom delivery is voluntary -- snakes squeeze their venom blands with muscles to deliver venom.
+All venomous snakes could deliver dry bites.
+Estimates show that 20-25% of all pit viper bites and 50% of Coral Snake bites are dry bites.
+Occasionally, the venom may be prematurely expelled from the fangs before they puncture the skin, which can also result in a dry bite.

 Have there been any reported deaths from a Pygmy Rattlesnake bite?